-The installation sequence is not directly linked to the SCSI-ID.
+Notice that there is not a direct link between the installation sequence and the SCSI-ID.
 Even if the installation sequence is not the one reported here, the correspondence between physical position and SCSI-ID remains unchanged.

-HARD DISK DRIVE CONFIGURATION TABLE
+HARD DISK DRIVE CONFIGURATION TABLE (Drawer Rear View)